-The 2017 Accounting & Finance Salary Guide contains some great news for public accountants hoping for a pay raise: CPA salaries are set to increase across the board.
+The 2019 Robert Half Salary Guide for Accounting and Finance Professionals contains some great news for public accountants hoping for a pay raise: CPA salaries continue to be strong across the board.

-Accountants who are well versed in tax and audit are especially in demand at the moment.
-For example, those with one to three years of experience in tax services can command an increase of up to 3.8 percent when starting a new public accounting job, while those with a similar amount of audit expertise can see a bump of up to 4.2 percent.
+Accountants who are well versed in tax and audit are especially in demand.
+For example, the midpoint CPA salary for public accountants with one to three years of experience in tax services is expected to be $57,500 in the year ahead.
+Those with a similar amount of audit expertise can expect a midpoint salary of $52,000.
+At the midpoint, candidates have average experience with the necessary skills to meet the job requirements.

 It’s not a good idea to ask during peak periods, such as the height of tax season or the end of a fiscal year.
 Your request may need to go further than your immediate boss for approval, and there’s a greater chance of things getting shelved or falling through the cracks when management is busy.
 Ideally, the right time to ask for a pay raise is after the busy season and when your boss isn’t getting ready for a vacation.
 Even better is to bring up the topic after you’ve just had a big win, such as landing a major corporate client or when the department exceeded its quarterly goal.